01 of 10

-In decorating terms, “traditional” refers to style that is firmly anchored in the past, but it does not have to mean boring, dated, fussy, or a roomful of antiques.
-Instead, traditional style embraces classic design, symmetrical placing of furnishings, rich color schemes, and a comfortable, yet slightly formal, vibe.
-Case in point: this serene and gorgeous master bedroom from Kelly Nutt Design.Continue to 2 of 10 below.
+In decorating terms, “traditional” refers to a style that is firmly anchored in the past, but it does not have to mean boring, dated, fussy, or a roomful of antiques.
+Instead, traditional style embraces classic design, the symmetrical placing of furnishings, rich color schemes, and a comfortable, yet slightly formal, vibe.
+Case in point: this serene and gorgeous primary bedroom from Kelly Nutt Design.Continue to 2 of 10 below.

 02 of 10

 Add Pizzazz to a Traditional Bedroom

 Traditional does not mean boring!
 Feel free to spice up your bedroom with touches of color, original artwork, funky wallpaper (as in this cute bedroom from Beth Haley Design) a unique ceiling fixture, artwork you love, or a collection of houseplants.
 Little touches count as well: for example, the nailhead trim on the upholstered headboard here or the vase of fresh flowers by the bed.
 Go ahead, break out of the decorating box.Continue to 3 of 10 below.

 Don't Be Afraid to Use Color

 A common misconception is that the traditional palette has to be dark and heavy, or entirely neutral.
 Touches of color add life, comfort, and personality to a traditional space.
 The easiest spots for splashes of color are window treatments, bedding, artwork, and small furniture, like the funky zebra-print chair in this bedroom from W Design Interiors.
 Feel free to color your world the way you like it.Continue to 4 of 10 below.